 Changing the Narrative on Adolescents

 By Beth Berkowitz, PsyD.
-Director of Children’s Clinical Services and Child Training Institute at JFCS’ Parents Place and the Center for Children and Youth
+Director of Children’s Clinical Services and the Center for Children and Youth Training Institute

 The Center for Children and Youth at JFCS is joining forces with Dr. Ken Ginsburg and The Center for Parent and Teen Communication in Philadelphia to help change the narrative about teens.
 Adolescence is a time of extraordinary possibility for young people.
 Yet, it’s always been heralded as a tumultuous time in an individual’s life.
 We just need to look to television and movies to prove this point, which is illustrated by everything from Rebel Without a Cause to Ferris Bueller’s Day Off to Mean Girls.
 All too often, teens are depicted in the most negative ways.

 Adolescents are frequently referred to as unreasonable, moody, argumentative, unreliable, risk-taking … the list goes on.
 Dr. Ginsburg tells a story we may have all heard at one time or another of being told to cherish his young children, because once they hit the teen years they will become unbearably difficult and unrecognizable.
 Yet it’s no wonder our teenagers are struggling so intensely.
 Much of the research and literature is correct: adolescence is a time of tremendous change and growth.
 Bodies and brains are being flooded with new hormones brain-based chemicals, and the brain is building new neural connections and pruning others.
 These factors can influence the way our teens explore the world around them.